andebraa/wind_power_analysis/README.md

 # WIND POWER ANALYSIS #

+-[] Gather data with search.py by looping over dates in the script -[] convert data to csv using lese_txt.py
+-[] read the location attribute of users using geo_locating.py. produces tweets all from norway and with a city and longitude and latitude.

 ## search.py ##
 script for searching twitter API with a bearer token and a search query.
 Max number of tweets at a time is 500, and it will not loop.
 Thus one has to do 500 tweets at a time, and manually update the search period.